Hennen Building

-The building was sold in November 2006 to architect/developer Marcel Wisznia.
-Historically an office building, in September 2009, Wisznia | Architecture + Development initiated the renovation and conversion into a mixed-use building with two floors of commercial space below 105 luxury apartments, known as The Maritime Apartments.
+The building was sold in 2006 to architect/developer Marcel Wisznia.
+Historically an office building, in 2009, Wisznia | Architecture + Development initiated the renovation and conversion into a mixed-use building with two floors of commercial space below 105 luxury apartments, known as The Maritime Apartments.
 Wisznia utilized both state and federal historic tax credits along with new markets tax credits to realize the project, as part of the revitalization of the New Orleans' Central Business District.
+The project was completed and the apartment was opened in 2011.

-The building was sold to Orange Lake Resorts in March 2019.
-The property was converted into timeshares and branded as Holiday Inn Club Vacations New Orleans Resort, which opened in December 2020.
+The building was sold to Holiday Inn Club Vacations in March 2019.
+The property was converted into timeshares and branded as Holiday Inn Club Vacations New Orleans Resort, which opened in January 2021.